mar-eid/ha-addon-mcp/README.md

 Contributions are welcome!
 Please:
 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Test your changes with the test script
 4. Submit a pull request

-For major changes, please open an issue first to discuss.

 ---